Lee Dae-sung

 Lee Dae-sung (born 30 May 1990) is a South Korean professional basketball player.
-He plays for Daegu KOGAS Pegasus in the Korean Basketball League and the South Korean national team.
+He plays for Seoul Samsung Thunders in the Korean Basketball League and the South Korean national team.

 Early life

 Lee is a graduate of Samil Commercial High School, one of the province's most notable high school basketball programs.
 One of his contemporaries was Kim Min-goo, a year his junior, and they led the team to win the 2008 National High School Basketball Championship.
 He was named tournament MVP and won the Best Defensive Player award.

 College career

 Lee went on to Chung-Ang University where he was roommates with Kim Sun-hyung, his future national teammate.
-In January 2012, he transferred to Brigham Young University–Hawaii as a junior in hopes of entering the NBA and spent the 2012-13 season playing for the Seasiders in the NCAA Division II, averaging 5 points and 2 assists.
+In January 2012, he transferred to Brigham Young University–Hawaii as a junior in hopes of entering the NBA and spent the 2012–13 season playing for the Seasiders in the NCAA Division II, averaging 5 points and 2 assists.
 He later admitted that the decision to go to the United States was also partly motivated by his desire to escape the strict hierarchical culture of Korean college basketball.